How to Lose a Guy in 10 Days: Plot

+Ben and Andie start their relationship, neither revealing their true intentions.
+Soon, Andie kicks off a series of actions to drive Ben away, including making him miss the final moments of a Knicks game, creating a scrapbook of their future children, naming his penis Princess Sophia, and stocking his apartment with feminine hygiene products, stuffed toys, pink coverings, a not-yet-housebroken puppy, and a "love fern".
-Moving on, Andie behaves outrageously at Ben's boys' poker night and drives him to break up with her.
-However, Ben's friends Tony and Thayer push him to stay the course by proposing couple's therapy with Andie, so he chases after her and she reluctantly agrees.

-Andie has Michelle pose as a therapist and together they criticize Ben, who counters by offering to introduce Andie to his family in Staten Island that weekend.
-When they visit, she finds she likes his family, and is moved when his mother hugs her and asks her not to break Ben's heart.
+During a boys' poker game night Andie arrives unannounced and behaves outrageously, driving Ben to finally break up with her, to her relief.
+However, Ben's friends Tony and Thayer push him to stay the course, proposing couple's therapy.
+Ben chases after Andie and she reluctantly agrees to continue the relationship.
+Andie has Michelle pose as a therapist and together they criticize Ben, who placates them by offering to introduce Andie to his family in Staten Island that weekend.
+During the trip, Andie finds she truly likes his family, and is moved when Ben's mother asks her not to break his heart.
 Ben and Andie begin to form a genuine bond.

-Andie and Ben go to the company ball together.
-After Phillip talks with Andie, he tells Ben that he "met her, she loves you, you win".
-To sabotage Ben, Judy and Judy tell Tony and Thayer that Andie knew about the bet all along and was playing along to help him win.
+On the tenth day Andie and Ben go to the company ball together.
+Phillip meets Andie, and later tells Ben that he "met her, she loves you, you win".
+To sabotage Ben, Spears and Green tell Tony and Thayer that Andie knew about the bet all along and was playing along to help Ben win.
 Tony and Thayer ask Andie to keep quiet, unwittingly making her aware of the bet.
-Simultaneously, Andie's boss Lana, unaware of Ben's role, tells him about Andie's article.
-Having learned of Ben's bet, Andie attempts to humiliate Ben in front of everyone at the party, but he responds in kind and the pair argue on stage and break up.
+At the same time, Andie's boss, Lana, unaware of Ben's role, tells him about Andie's article.
+After Andie attempts to humiliate Ben in front of everyone at the party, he responds in kind.
+The pair argue on stage and break up.

 Tony shows Andie's subsequent article to Ben, in which she writes how she "lost the only guy I've ever fallen for".
-When he goes to see her, he discovers she quit her job at Composure (because Lana again refused to let her write about serious topics) and is on her way to Washington, D.C., for a job interview.
+When he goes to see her, he discovers she has quit her job at Composure, as Lana still refuses to let her write about serious topics, and is on her way to Washington, D.C., for a job interview.

-Ben chases her taxi and gets Andie to stop.
-After he says he has read her article and accuses her of running away, they reveal their true feelings for each other and kiss.
+Ben chases after her taxi and gets Andie to pull over.
+He asks her if what she wrote in the article was true, and when she says yes, accuses her of running away.
+They reveal their true feelings for each other and kiss.